ligato/docs/docs/user-guide/get-vpp-agent.md

 ---

-You can assign the following environment variables with `docker -e` on image start:
+You can assign the following environment variables with `docker -e` at image start:

 - `OMIT_AGENT` - do not start the VPP agent together with the image:
 ```